emca-it/Energy-Log-Server-6.x/20-00-00-Agents_module/20-00-00-Agents_module.md

 	- The sample of `agents.exe` and `agents.xml` files are in the *agents_bin/wrapper* directory;

+	- To install the service, start the PowerShell console as an administrator and execute the following commands:

+			New-Service -name masteragent -displayName masteragent -binaryPathName "C:\Program Files\MasterAgent\agents.exe"

 	- As a working directory, set the directory where the agent configuration file is located.